10 Tips for Safer Paint Stripping

 - Read labels carefully.
 Make sure that the paint remover which you are considering is suitable for your intended use.

 - Loosen paint with infrared heat.
 Loosening with an infrared heat device, followed by scraping, can be used to remove paint, glue, or varnish.
-The substance must be heat-sensitive (unlike, for example, milk-based paint, epoxy, or shellac) for treatment to be effective.
-In some cases, application of organic linseed oil the preceding day will prepare the paint adequately.
-The appliance is expensive to purchase but also available for rental.
-(Some DIYers claim that a blow dryer can be substituted to give a similar, but cheaper method of paint stripping.)
+The finish must be heat-sensitive (unlike milk-based paint, epoxy, or shellac) for effective treatment.
+An infrared device is expensive to purchase but may be rented instead.
+(Some DIYers claim a blow dryer gives a similar, but cheape,r method of paint stripping.)
 The surface will be ready for repainting immediately.